Land ownership in Turkey: Market data under the new legislation (after 7 January 2006)

 Information on overseas buyers provided by the First Economic Counsellor of the Turkish Embassy in London for 2006 was as follows:

 The most recent data provided by the Ministry, covering the period from 2002 (when the incumbent government came into office) to 2008 indicates a total of 63,085 land lots sold to 73,103 foreign private persons, extending to a total area of 25,350,361 square meters.
 As such, a total of seventy four seventy five thousand foreign nationals own an area of 38623661 m2 of lands in Turkey.
-As of 2007, on area basis the provinces of Muğla (4,445,259 meter squares), Antalya (3,810,118 meter squares), Aydın (3,001,075 meter squares) came in the lead.
-On the basis of the number of foreign nationals acquiring property, the situation was as follows: Antalya (26,031 foreign nationals), Muğla (12,865 foreign nationals), İstanbul (8,830 foreign nationals), Aydın (7,415 foreign nationals), Bursa (5,241 foreign nationals), İzmir (4,145 foreign nationals).
+As of 2007, on area basis the provinces of Muğla (4,445,259 square meters), Antalya (3,810,118 square meters), Aydın (3,001,075 square meters) came in the lead.
+On the basis of the number of foreign nationals acquiring property, the situation was as follows: Antalya (26,031 foreign nationals), Muğla (12,865 foreign nationals), Istanbul (8,830 foreign nationals), Aydın (7,415 foreign nationals), Bursa (5,241 foreign nationals), İzmir (4,145 foreign nationals).
 German nationals came the first in Antalya Province and British citizens in Muğla and Aydın Provinces.
-Purchases by Greek nationals displayed a striking preeminence in İstanbul and, in a more recent trend, in Bursa.
+Purchases by Greek nationals displayed a striking preeminence in Istanbul and, in a more recent trend, in Bursa.